Lnossa/vcs/README.md

  2. Download the key and save it under `src/Voice2Text/Google/` as 'googleApiKey.json'
  3. Run `npm install` again to get all the additional packages
  4. Launch the voice server by running `cd /src` and `node voiceServer.js`

+### Google Translate (Optional)

+ 1. Activate the service for your account and follow the instructions [here](https://cloud.google.com/docs/authentication/api-keys#creating_an_api_key) to generate your API key
+ 2. Download the key and save it under `src/GoogleTranslate/` as 'googleApiKey.json'

 ---